mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Policies

 A _policy_ is a JSOn document that fully defines a set of permissions to access and manipulate AWS resources.

-Each policy contain one or more permissions, each permission defining:
+Each permission includes that effect, servcie, action and resource.
+It may include one or more conditions.

 - Effect: a signle word: Allow or Deny
 - Service: for what service does this permission apply.